 The doctoral training program at Case is based on interdisciplinary training with the expectation that the student will identify areas outside of the department that would support their training (e.g., neuroscience, genetics, head/neck anatomy, computer sciences).
 Additionally, there are close training opportunities with the doctoral programs in Clinical and Experimental Psychology.
 Together with the major advisor, the student designs an individual plan of study based on his/her previous experience and professional goals.
 Regardless of interest area, all students complete research and teaching requirements.

 The doctoral training program at Case encourages exploration of both basic science and clinically-applied research areas.
-Current areas of research expertise within the department include: speech science, childhood speech and language disorders, adolescent language disorders, and acquired neurogenic communication disorders across the life span.
+Current areas of research expertise within the department include: swallowing, speech perception, childhood speech and language disorders, adolescent language disorders, and acquired neurogenic communication disorders across the life span.
 The interdisciplinary model that is interwoven in the coursework is extended to the research process and students are encouraged to include members with additional expertise on their doctoral committee.

 For additional information about the Ph.D. program please contact the Dr. Barbara Lewis, Ph.D at (216) 368-4674.

 US News recently ranked Speech-Language Pathologists as # 18 in their Best Health Care Jobs and #23 in 100 Best Jobs.
 They also reported that The Bureau of Labor Statistics predicts there will be 25,900 new speech-language pathologist jobs opening up between 2016 and 2026.
 That's 25,900 more reasons...